troyliu0105/toml11/README.md

 The convenient way is to add this repository as a git-submodule or to install it in your system by CMake.

+### Build a library

+This feature is optional.

+toml11 is designed to be a header-only library.
+Basically you don't need to build anything.

+But header-only library generally elongates a compilation time.
+To shorten the compilation process, it is useful to build a normal library that includes explicitly instantiated template classes and functions.

+toml11 provides a way to build a library. `toml.cpp` includes some explicit instantiations of template functions and classes with frequently used type parameters.
+To build `toml.cpp`, you need to pass a preprocessor macro, `TOML11_BUILD_LIBRARY`.
+To link a library, you also need to define `TOML11_BUILD_LIBRARY` before including `toml.hpp`.

 ## Decoding a toml file

 To parse a toml file, the only thing you have to do is